 How to Choose the Best Softshell Jacket

 Today, the softshell jacket category is pretty loosely defined, including everything from minimalist windbreakers to insulated options that feel like two jackets combined into one.
 So, the first step in your shopping journey is to determine which type of softshell best suits your needs.
-I'll begin by discussing layering considerations before exploring the design trade-offs you should keep in mind before making a purchase.
+We'll discuss layering considerations and explore the design trade-offs you should keep in mind before making a purchase.

 There are many types of softshell jackets available today, but rest easy knowing there's the right option for you and your needs.